-Similarly Eq.1 can be transformed into the primed RCC and maintain its' form.
+Similarly Eq.1 can be transformed into the primed RCC and maintain its form.

-$$\sigma'{ji,j} = 0 \tag{6}$$
+$$\mathbf{o'}{ji,j} = 0 \tag{6}$$

 An equation can only be called a tensor equation if each term in the equation transforms such that the equation remains unchanged ("invariant") and does so for any arbitrary transformation.
-The implication here is that the mathematical ideas of invariance and arbitrary transformations are consistent with our idea of a physical law.
-In this case the law of static force equilibrium.
-Where does equilibrium exist? - everywhere ("invariant") and does so using arbitrary transformation.
+The implication here is that the mathematical ideas of invariance and arbitrary transformations are consistent with our idea of a physical law, in this case the law of static force equilibrium.
+Where does equilibrium exist?
+Everywhere ("invariant").
+And it does so using arbitrary transformation.
 These properties, which are inherent properties of all tensor equations, will allow us to visualize properties associated with tensor equations.
 It is essential that the ideas of invariance and arbitrary transformations be understood in order to grasp the idea of the visualization methods presented here.
-Invariance in a graphical sense will be also used to visualize the invariance in a tensoral sense.
+Invariance in a graphical sense will $\sigma{ij} \xi_i \xi_j = \pm k^2$ be also used to visualize the invariance in a tensoral sense.